BertyBasset/SynthCustomControls/README.md

 ### Styling Images
 Any white pixels (R:255, G:255, B:255) in the provided image will be converted to a pixel of `AnnotationColor`.
 Alpha channel is maintained for transparancy.
-Any none-white pixel will be unchanged.
-So, to style an annotation image, design it with a transparent background layer, apply graphic in white on another layer, then merge layers an save.
+Any non-white pixeld will be unchanged.
+So, to style an annotation image, design it with a transparent background layer, apply graphic in white on another layer, then merge layers and save.
+If you don't want it styled just use any pixel that isn't white.
 ```
 <custom:Knob.AnnotationMode>Images</custom:Knob.AnnotationMode>
 <custom:Knob.AnnotationColor>Orange</custom:Knob.AnnotationColor>